Multi-effects pedals are a crucial tool for any acoustic player who performs live.

 Can you use regular effects pedals for acoustic guitar?

-This post is my top methods for using a compressor for acoustic improving the versatility and flexibility of your live acoustic sound.
+Want to know the best techniques to integrate a compressor pedal with an acoustic guitar?
+This post explains my top methods for using a compressor for acoustic improving the versatility and flexibility of your live acoustic sound.
+(View Post here)